huguesrichard/Allopipe/README.md

 <br/>

 **How does AlloPipe handle with missing data?**\
-We provide the possibility to impute missing variants as ref/ref (0/0), i.e. homozygous for the nucletotide of reference.
+We provide the possibility to impute missing data as ref/ref (0/0), i.e. homozygous for the nucletotide of reference.
  - If you are using individual .VCF files as input ('single pair mode'), you most probably want to run with the 'imputation mode' as ref/ref variants are omitted in those files.
- - If you are using joint .VCF ('multiple pairs mode'), running 'no-imputation mode' will explicitely rull out unsequenced variants.
+ - If you are using joint .VCF ('multiple pairs mode'), running 'no-imputation mode' will only keep variants sequenced in the two datasets of each pair.

 <br/>